DeniseAlicia/Code1/Documentation.md

 After that, we cloned our personal repositories into Visual Studio Code and were told to play around with branches, merges and push/pull mechanics.
 That got us warmed up to some more Git-mechanics.
 This included:

 - What are merging conflicts and how can you deal with them?
--How to utilize a .gitignore file
+- How to utilize a .gitignore file

 During this 'testing out' phase, I stumbled upon [this online book](https://git-scm.com/book/en/v2), which helped me immensely with understanding how to do stuff and why I was doing it.